Migration

 Concurrent writes on the source

-The migration reads a point-in-time snapshot per key but does not freeze the source.
+Command and redis_shake (DUMP/RESTORE) modes read a point-in-time snapshot per key but do not freeze the source.
 If keys are modified on the source during migration:

 • Lists may have different lengths.
 A post-migration length check warns if the list grew or shrank.